-The Engagement Tracking feature allows you, our customer, to detect how your email recipients are interacting with messages sent to them; specifically, if they are opening the message, clicking on links within the message, or if the recipient has requested to be unsubscribed from the messages they are receiving.
+The Engagement Tracking feature allows you to detect how your email recipients are interacting with messages sent to them; specifically, if they are opening the message, clicking on links within the message, or if the recipient has requested to be unsubscribed from the messages they are receiving.

 Engagement Tracking can be configured from the SocketLabs Control Panel via the Configuration drop down menu and selecting Configure Engagement Tracking.
-In order to use this feature, users are required to configure a domain's CNAME to point at the SocketLabs tracking server.
+In order to use this feature, users are required to configure a CNAME record which points a hostname at the SocketLabs tracking server.
 This is critical to ensuring quality of service.
 More information about configuring a domain's CNAME and why this is necessary can be found in this article.

 Other options allow individual event tracking to be turned on or off (Opens, Clicks, and Unsubscribes) as well as allowing the use of Google Analytics.
 Normally, email messages require specific tags in their message bodies in order to utilize any of the Engagement Tracking events.
 Information on the syntax used when manually requesting these events can be found in this article.
 Alternatively, Open and Click events can be automatically inserted into messages without requiring any special syntax in the message body.
 This feature can be turned on by using the 'Automatic Tracking' option.
 Unsubscribe event syntax cannot be automatically inserted at this time.

 The Engagement Tracking system is designed to keep track of every interaction including the number of opened messages, clicked links, and requests to be unsubscribed.
 However, the tracking of Opens, Clicks, and Unsubscribes has some limitations based on the way email and the technologies behind this feature work.